dotnet/docs/docs/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix.md

 ## Create tests for valid declarations

-As a general rule, analyzers should exist as quickly as possible, doing minimal work.
+As a general rule, analyzers should exit as quickly as possible, doing minimal work.
 Visual Studio calls registered analyzers as the user edits code.
 Responsiveness is a key requirement.
-There are a number of tests to add for declarations that should not raise your diagnostic.
 There are several test cases for code that should not raise your diagnostic.
 Your analyzer already handles one of those tests, the case where a variable is assigned after being initialized.
 Add the following string constant to your tests to represent that case:

 [!code-csharp[variable assigned](~/samples/csharp/roslyn-sdk/Tutorials/MakeConst/MakeConst.Test/MakeConstUnitTests.cs#VariableAssigned "a variable that is assigned after being initialized won't raise the diagnostic")]